travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 tests against multiple databases.
 See their [.travis.yml file](https://github.com/rails/rails/blob/master/.travis.yml) for more examples.

+Note that during the trial on <https://travis-ci.com> for private repositories, you only have one concurrent build available, so you'll unlikely be seeing improvements until you're signed up for a paid subscription.

 ## Paralellizing your build on one VM

 Travis CI VMs run on 1.5 virtual cores.
 This is not exactly a concurrency, which allows